kalacharovv/GitPullRequestNew/README.md

 As a first step you need to create an account on some cloud-based git sevice, e.g. [GitHub](https://github.com).
 It contains thousands of user repos from all over the world.

-Basically you can download contens of someone's repository from github or any other remote repository.
+Basically, you can download contens of someone's repository from GitHub or any other remote repository.
 But working with remote repo has it's specific rules.
 You can't just commit and push your changes to someone's repoitory.

 At first you need to login into git and fork a repository.
 This will create a copy of the user's repository within your github account.
 Ater that you can start working with it.
 Fork sign looks like this: ![fork](img/fork.jpg)